xiaoyifang/goldendict-ng/website/docs/howto/how to use breadpad crash analysis.md

 Introduction
 ----------------------

-Goldendict-ng has provide an option to build the application with [breakpad](https://docs.sentry.io/platforms/native/guides/breakpad/)
+GoldenDict-ng has provide an option to build the application with [breakpad](https://docs.sentry.io/platforms/native/guides/breakpad/)

 `CONFIG+=use_breakpad` to enable this feature.